binky2008/openbi/README.md

 # Installation

 Download the latest release and unpack it in a folder you like.
-The command line tool is in the /bin folder
+The command line tool is in the _/bin_ folder.

+## JDBC Drivers

+JDBC drivers should be placed in the _/lib/jdbc_ folder.
+Drivers for Hive already reside in the _/lib/hadoop_ folder.

+## Data sources

+Files containing connection parameters to datasources should be placed in the _/datasources_ folder.

+Datasource files must have the extension _.properties_.

 # Features